 Scalable platforms like Gusto and QuickBooks are ideal for small and midsize businesses that don’t necessarily have the fiscal wherewithal to onboard an entire HR department but need flexibility when it comes to handling all things HR.
-Also, nothing against carbon-based AI (people), but these frameworks are great for avoiding a major pain point: human error.
+Nothing against carbon-based AI (people), but these frameworks are great for avoiding a major pain point: human error.

 SEE: Best payroll software for your small business in 2022 (TechRepublic)

-- Gusto vs. QuickBooks: Feature comparison
+- Gusto vs. QuickBooks Payroll: Feature comparison table

-- Choosing between Gusto and QuickBooks
+- How we evaluated Gusto and QuickBooks Online Payroll

-Gusto vs. QuickBooks: Feature comparison
+Gusto vs. QuickBooks Payroll: Feature comparison table

 |Built-in expense tracking||No||Yes|

 |Free trial period||No||30-day free trial or 50% off for three months|